-Rescued K9 helps West Baton Rouge deputies make $1M heroin bust
+Rescued K9 helps State Police make $1M heroin bust

 Latest Weather Blog

-Rescued K9 helps West Baton Rouge deputies make $1M heroin bust
+Rescued K9 helps State Police make $1M heroin bust

 WEST BATON ROUGE - A shelter dog turned drug detection officer helped law enforcement seize multiple kilograms of heroin.